Real Christians, Real Joy

 Why Study 1 John?

-We're diving into 1 John for several reasons.
-It builds on the theme of fellowship, showing a universal Christian fellowship among believers and a supernatural fellowship with God.
-Fellowship is central to the church and a key theme in 1 John, emphasizing its profound benefits.
+We're going to spend time in 1 John because it emphasizes fellowship in a supernatural way.
+There is a universal Christian fellowship among believers and a supernatural fellowship with God.
+Fellowship is vital to the church and a main theme in 1 John.
+This book also establishes the black-and-white distinction between Christians and non-Christians.

 The Eyewitness Testimony of Jesus